connylabs/ingest/README.md

 Typically, the S3 plugin requires an URL, an access key and a secret access key.
 This may differ from plugins that don't require authentication or a different kind of authentication.

-The following example shows the configuration to copy object between two instances of S3:
+The following example shows the configuration to copy objects between two instances of S3:

 ```yaml
 sources: